+Even with all of that information, you will often find yourself wondering if baby is hungry or not.
 If you are still unsure if baby is hungry or not:

 Not all babies will take pacifiers and not all moms want to use pacifiers.
 Try soothing baby back to sleep in your own way.
-If baby falls asleep and stays asleep, then it likely was not from hunger.
+If baby falls asleep and stays asleep longer than 45ish minutes, then the crying likely was not from hunger.

 Sometimes you will get it wrong.
 Sometimes you will think she just wants to suck when she really was hungry.
 Sometimes you will try to feed her when all she needed was to fall back asleep.